 Plan B is to do some work in the demo boats if we can go on the dock, but not sail.
 Some simple stuff like hand switches, as well as more complex footwork, demonstrating helm, crew positioning, etc. Still would hope to start at 6, and get done a bit early.

 I'm expecting we'll have to go to plan C, which is a chalk talk.
 We can still talk about all of the above stuff, and also answer any questions anyone has had over the last two weeks.
 Hopefully you've been racing on your own, and running into situations where you weren't sure what was going on.
 We can talk more about when to use your sail/weight steering methods, how to plan your windward leg, and how to adjust as you go upwind.
 I've run across some rules situations with my HS sailors over the last few days as well that I can share with you.
 Please write down your questions for this evening so you don't forget them!

 The CBI Windsurfing Community is a diverse group of people, who share a love for water sports; world class windsurfers and beginners having fun and learning from each other.
 We race the BIC One Design 293 with a 7.8 rig, but you can go with a smaller sail if you feel more comfortable (or more competitive).

 Who: All windsurfers with a yellow rating are welcome, whether you’re a pro or just learning the racing rules through CBI’s Learn To Race class series.

-When: Every Saturday afternoon at 14:00 (rigging starts earlier).
-We will run several races, and go for 3 hours or so.
+When: Every Wednesday evening between Memorial Day and Labor Day at 17:30 (rigging starts earlier).
+We will run several races, and go until sunset

 Where: Meet at the windsurf shed.
 Don`t forget to check out at the dockhouse before rigging.